-Case 1 is based on IT organizations in Bulgaria.
-The case examined management-employee hierarchical power dynamics.
-Specifically, we considered how these dynamics influence information and knowledge sharing and the use of email systems and social media within organizations.
-We focused on dominant episodic hierarchical power but also on the systemic power responses from employees and the interactions and transitions of power in practice.
+Case one is based on IT organizations in Bulgaria (Simeonova, 2018).
+The case examined management-employee hierarchical relations.
+Specifically, we considered how these relations influence information and knowledge sharing, and the use of email systems and social media, to communicate and share knowledge and information within organizations.
+We focus on dominant episodic hierarchical power but also the systemic power responses from employees and the interactions and transitions of power in practice.

-Case 1 data were collected from interviews with managers and employees across 10 organizations to provide multiple perspectives on power and mundane IS use-for example, in email communication and knowledge sharing (Klein & Myers, 1999).
-Interviews centered on how managers and employees used IT to conduct routine work, the types of IT used, and the benefits or challenges encountered.
-Participants elaborated on rules/controls regarding communications, hierarchy, tensions in communication, and control over the technology they used.
+Case one data were collected from interviews with managers and employees across ten organizations to provide multiple perspectives on power and mundane IS use such as with email communication and knowledge sharing (Klein & Myers, 1999).
+Interviews centered on how managers and employees used IT to conduct routine work, the types of IT used and the benefits or challenges encountered.
+Participants elaborated on rules/controls over communications; hierarchy; tensions in communication, and control over the technology they used.
 Participants commented on how and why some tools were preferred over others at different levels of the organization.
 The AT analysis focused on a single activity system and demonstrated multiple perspectives and power enactments as well as the interaction of different forms of power between management and employees.